Best dropper posts 2024 – our top-rated options for dropping your saddle

 Droppers have advanced considerably since their release and nowadays we’re seeing drops of 210mm, seamless wireless electronic actuation, adjustable travel, and bulletproof longevity, but which post is truly the best?
 Bike Perfect has been testing the best models and compiled a guide with all the necessary information.

-In our testing, the best two we found were the PNW Rainer G3 (and Loam lever) which was impossible to fault for fit and performance, while the Brand-X Ascend XL was best value – you can't get your seat dropped on the go for less!
+In our testing, the best two we found were the PNW Rainer G3 (with the Loam lever) which was impossible to fault for fit and performance, while the Brand-X Ascend XL was best value – you can't get your seat dropped on the go for less!

 If you’re an XC or gravel rider looking to reap the benefits of a dropper, check out our guide to the best short-travel dropper posts